CurveDocs/curve-docs/docs/LLAMMA/monetarypolicy.md

 ### `rate_write`
 !!! description "`MonetaryPolicy.rate_write() -> uint256:`"

-    When adding a new market via the factory contract, it calls this function to check if the MonetaryPolicy has correct ABI.
+    When adding a new market via the factory contract, it calls this function to check if the MonetaryPolicy contract has the correct ABI.

     ??? quote "Source code"